-Prerequisite Foundations of Art and Ceramics 1
+Prerequisite Art 101 and Ceramics 1 or instructor approval

 Course Description: This is a course for students wishing to improve ceramics skills and expand the concepts developed in Introduction to Ceramics.
 Students will expand their ceramic skills into creative and abstract expressions.
 This class focuses on advanced methods of construction and glazing.